thomkok18/Rebrickable-Build-Together/README.md

 ```sh
 git push
 ```
-If asked for login details, enter your GitHub username and password (or use an access token if required).
+If asked for login details, enter your GitHub username and password.

 ### Done!
 Your files are now saved and uploaded to the repository.